iantkim/iantkim/README.md

 interests:

-- neuroscience (molecular, cellular, systems, behavioral, cognitive, network, computational)
+- neuroscience (molecular, cellular, systems, behavioral, cognitive, network, computational ..)
 - philosophy (of science, of mind)
-- animals (rats, bunnies, birbs, cats, doggos, people, etc.) and social interactions
+- animals (rats, bunnies, birbs, cats, doggos, people ..) and social interactions

 what I do at work: